Has Your Psychometric Testing Ever Been Inaccurate About a Candidate’s Skill Level?

 Many companies still believe in this day and age that psychometric tests are beneficial to deciding who to hire, and these tests are gaining popularity, according to a post on RecruitingBlogs.com written by Roxanne Abercrombie.
 The truth, however, is that psychometric tests aren’t as reliable as some recruiters believe.
-Recruiters who use psychometric testing claims it “reduces risks by revealing a candidate’s character,” Abercrombie writes.
+Recruiters who use psychometric testing claim it “reduces risks by revealing a candidate’s character,” Abercrombie writes.
 But, she continues, “Despite a century of trial and error and countless tests being given and appraised, there is still no conclusive scientific evidence that psychometric testing works.
 Though some tests are better than others in the sense that they have been designed specifically for the purpose of the candidate’s job performance, many are entirely irrelevant.”

 Not convinced?
 Read on for the story of a recruiter who still uses psychometric tests only to have them constantly fail her.